+Max the Boxer passed this summer from cancer, and Buttercup the Pug died just last month of a blood disease.
+Both were beloved dogs of dear friends.
 I told the pet parents how sorry I was for their loss, but I now realize I did not do enough.
-With that in mind, I put together the following five ways to show you care when a friend’s four-legged family member crosses the rainbow bridge.
+With that in mind, I put together the following five ways to show you care when a friend’s dog dies.

 Skip the card aisle at your grocery store and hit Etsy instead for a handmade expression of sympathy.
 I love this plantable card from the Recycled Ideas shop.
 It has forget-me-not flower seeds embedded into the paper shape of a pup on the front, with planting instructions provided on the back.